-Obsessed by the geometric shape of the circle, I set myself the challenge to create the most graphic proposals possible, around and from this unique form.
-The circle that symbolizes infinite possibilities, pushes me to want to reinvent, dissect and reconstruct it to better appropriate it.
+Obsessed by the geometric shape of the circle, I challenge myself to create the most graphic proposals as possible, around and from this unique form.
+Symbolizing the infinity of possibilities, the circle pushes me to want to reinvent, dissect and reconstruct it to better appropriate it.

-Always eager for knowledge and in perpetual admiration of the creative world that surrounds me, my approach to textile design is primarily motivated by the need to find my own personal signature. ”
+Always eager to discover and in a perpetual admiration of the creative world that surrounds me, my approach to textile design is primarily motivated by the need to find my own personal signature. ”